DJATOM/x265-aMod/doc/reST/cli.rst

 	(main, main10, etc).
 Second, an encoder is created from this x265_param instance and the :option:`--level-idc` and
 	:option:`--high-tier` parameters are used to reduce bitrate or other features in order to enforce the target level.
-Finally, the encoder re-examines the final set of parameters and detects the actual minimum decoder requirement level and this is what is signaled in the bitstream headers.
 The detected decoder level will only use High tier if the user specified a High tier level.

 	The signaled profile will be determined by the encoder's internal bitdepth and input color space.
 If :option:`--keyint` is 0 or 1,